dnzambuli/Big-Data-Architecture/HDFS.md

 ## FEATURES of SPARK

 1. `Resilient Distributed Dataset` -- saves time taken reading and writing.
-Runs ten to hundred times faster
+Runs ten to hundred times faster. *Works on the ram*
+2. `in memory computing` -- data is stored in the **RAM** allows quick access and speedy analytics
+3. `multi language support`
+4. `failure proofing` through RDD
+5. `Analysis tools` better analytics

+## components of SPARK